-He began learning the double bass at the end of the 1940s and began working as a sideman to a number of important artists.
-By 1955, he was a member of the Miles Davis Quintet and played on some very famous jazz albums with giants of the genre including Miles Davis’ “Kind of Blue,” John Coltrane’s “Giant Steps” and many Wynton Kelly albums.
+He began learning the double bass at the end of the 1940s and began working as a sideman for a number of important artists.
+By 1955, he was a member of the Miles Davis Quintet and played on some very famous jazz albums with giants of the genre, including Miles Davis’ “Kind of Blue,” John Coltrane’s “Giant Steps,” and many Wynton Kelly albums.

 Chambers worked with names like Sonny Rollins, Cannonball Adderly, and others in addition to his work with his eponymous quintet.

-Coltrane’s tune “Mr. P.C.” was written for Chambers, one of the leading jazz bassists to play solos on the bass with the bow.
+Coltrane’s tune “Mr. P.C.” was written for Chambers, one of the great jazz musicians, to play solos on the bass with the bow.